jaxio/jaxio.github.com/documentation/celerio/installation.md

 You should get a result similar to this:

-    javac 1.6.0_37
+    javac 1.8.0_25

-### Maven 2
+### Maven 3

-Celerio and the generated code require Maven 2.
+Celerio and the generated code require Maven 3.

-*Download and install Maven 2 from [http://maven.apache.org](http://maven.apache.org)*
+*Download and install Maven 3 from [http://maven.apache.org](http://maven.apache.org)*

-Once installed, make sure you can run Maven 2 from the command line.
+Once installed, make sure you can run Maven from the command line.
 Open a command line and run:

 	mvn –v

-You should get a result similar to this:
+You should get a result containing a line similar to this:

-    Maven version: 2.0.9
-    Java version: 1.6.0_18
-    OS name: "windows xp" version: "5.1" arch: "x86" Family: "windows"
+    Apache Maven 3.3.3 (7994120775791599e205a5524ec3e0dfe41d4a06; 2015-04-22T13:57:37+02:00)

 ### Source control system (optional)

-Celerio leverages source control (SVN and CVS) usage to provide features allowing the user to take control over certain generated file.
+Celerio leverages source control (SVN, CVS, GIT) usage to provide features allowing the user to take control over certain generated file.

 Before generating such file, Celerio always check if a file of the same